Admissible-level $\mathfrak{sl}_3$ minimal models: Introduction

 Finally, \cref{sec:minmod32} specialises to the level $-\frac{3}{2}$.
 First, we identify a set of standard modules for $\simp{-3/2}$ and note that their characters are linearly independent.
 We compute the modular S-transforms of these standard characters and then use the result to calculate the Grothendieck fusion multiplicities for all irreducible weight $\simp{-3/2}$-modules from the conjectural ``standard Verlinde formula'' of \cite{CreLog13,RidVer14}.
-This is our second main result.
-In our opinion, the fact that these multiplicities are indeed found to be nonnegative integers is a strong endorsement of the applicability of the standard module formalism in this case.